-5 Cybersecurity Best Practices that will Help Safeguard your Healthcare Data
+5 Cybersecurity Best Practices to Protect your Data

 Today, data security has become one of the highly vulnerable aspects of the healthcare industry due to the speedy adoption of electronic health record systems (EHR) over the past decade.
 A comparatively lower spending on incorporating cybersecurity measures and the high value of stolen patient data has made healthcare providers a substantial target for hackers.